Email Security Gaps That Enable File-Based Exploits

 The Inherent Vulnerability of Email

 Email remains the primary attack vector for delivering malicious files into organizations.
 Despite significant investments in email security solutions, cybercriminals continue to find ways to bypass defenses and deliver harmful payloads to unsuspecting users.
-According to Verizon’s 2023 Data Breach Investigations Report, 94% of malware is still delivered via email, highlighting persistent security gaps in email protection systems.
+Malware is predominantly delivered via email, highlighting persistent security gaps in email protection systems.

 Email was designed for communication, not security.
 Its fundamental architecture prioritizes message delivery over protection, creating inherent weaknesses that attackers exploit.
 Modern email security solutions attempt to compensate for these design limitations, but significant gaps remain.

-A Microsoft Security Intelligence Report found that attackers successfully breached organizations’ email defenses in 58% of targeted attempts, indicating substantial security shortcomings despite defensive measures.
+Studies have shown that attackers frequently succeed in breaching organizations’ email defenses, indicating substantial security shortcomings despite defensive measures.

 The Inspection Blind Spot